mainsail-crew/MainsailOS/docs/configuration.md

 ## Initial Configuration

-In the configuration page in Fluidd (the webinterface you just opened in your browser), there's a list of files, among them is `printer.cfg`.
+In the configuration page in Mainsail (the webinterface you just opened in your browser), there's a list of files, among them is `printer.cfg`.
 Right click it and choose "Edit".
 This is where your klipper configuration lives.
 As you can see, it's prepopulated with some included files which are meant to get you up and running quick and easy. **Follow the instructions in the file to make sure the configuration matches your setup.**

 !> RatOS comes preconfigured for the V-Core 3, to use other printers, copy the contents of the printer template from `config/templates/` to your printer.cfg